vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/headless/job_scheduler.md

 1. The `Scheduler for PCF` is installed on the platform
 1. CF CLI plugin for `Scheduler for PCF` is installed.
 If not already, install `scheduler-for-pcf-cliplugin-windows64-exe` from https://network.pivotal.io/products/p-scheduler-for-pcf
     - `cf install-plugin C\path\to\scheduler-for-pcf-cliplugin-windows64-exe`
-1. A .NET/.NET Core headless/console app is availabale, which does the specific job.
-However, the exmple below uses a .NET console app
+1. A .NET/.NET Core headless/console app is available, which does the specific job.
+However, the example below uses a .NET console app

 ### High level steps
 1. Create the app manifest file